Install key and "yum" repository

 Preview a wide range of VSCode themes for your language at vscodethemes.com

-You can refer my list of VSCode files:
+You can refer my list of VSCode files within the vscode/

 folder